-While students are busy studying for exams, maintaining a clean environment at campus can easily become less of a priority.
+While students are busy studying for exams, maintaining a clean environment on campus can easily become less of a priority.
 For this reason, the World Mission Society Church of God held a campus cleanup at Temple University in Philadelphia, PA.
 On January 30, young adult volunteers from Pennsylvania, New Jersey and Maryland teamed up to remove litter from around the campus.
 In doing so they were able to deliver God’s love to the students, staff and faculty of Temple University.

 The cleanup was in conjunction with the Church of God’s 3,494th Worldwide Cleanup Campaign.
 This is a global initiative created to help stabilize the environments of over 175 countries where the Church of God is located.
 Temple University has an enrollment of 40,000 students.
 Furthermore, of its 300,000 alumni worldwide, over a dozen are Church of God members.